johnofmars/mm-github-pages-starter/_pages/docs/damage.md

 teaser: /assets/images/teaser.jpg
 ---

-(Under Construction)

-Current as of Patch 2.8.0
+(Current as of Patch 2.8.0)

 ## PvE

+As tested in the Tribute Hall.

 ### Damage vs Shields

-As tested in the Tribute Hall

 |Stat       	|No Shield  	| Void        | Arc   	| Solar   	|
 |---	        |---	        |---	       |---	|---	|
 |Raw Damage	  | 10,365 + 1,899  	| 14,602 + 7,091 + 3,435  	| 10,365 + 2,364  	| 14,725 + 4,728   	|
 |Total Damage |12,264   	| 25,128  	| 12,729   	| 19,453   	|
 |% Change   	| _(base)_  	| 205%  	| 104%   	| 158%   	|

+As you can see, Arc bonus damage is busted.

 ### Damage per Combatant Tier